Dictionary » Positive Words » Receptive – Meaning, Definition, Synonyms and Antonyms

 Example Sentences

-- She was very receptive to constructive criticism and used it to improve her work.
+• She was very receptive to constructive criticism and used it to improve her writing.

-- A good leader should be receptive to new ideas from their team.
+• A good leader should be receptive to new ideas from their team, especially during planning meetings.

-- Children are often more receptive to learning when lessons are fun and engaging.
+• Children can be more receptive to learning when activities are hands-on and engaging.

 Receptive Synonyms